sully1313/A-Frame/readme.md

 ## Getting Started

-* Step 1: Place this cdn in the head of your Doc [](https://aframe.io/releases/0.2.0/aframe.js)
+* Step 1: bundle install aframe
+* Step 2: require('aframe');
-* Step 2: There is no step 2.
+* Step 3: There is no step 3.
 Start coding

 ## For more Documentation